joachim-gassen/accframe/README.md

 This repository contains the code to run the LLM-based experiments outlined in the paper and also the experimental data collected from these runs.
 The 'botex' python package that facilitates the use of LLMs as oTree participants is [here](https://github.com/joachim-gassen/botex).

-The oTree experiments conducted are in `otree` and the raw data of the experimental runs are in `data/exp_runs`.
+The oTree experiments conducted are implemented by using oTree and the raw data of the experimental runs are in `data/exp_runs`.
 The current output of the code is available in the `static` folder of this repo.

 If you are interested in reproducing these output documents your best bet would be to use [GitHub Codespaces](https://github.com/features/codespaces).
 These are the steps that you need to take: